 Relations with Sweden

 NATO and Sweden share common values, conduct an open and regular political dialogue and engage in a wide range of practical cooperation.
-NATO and Sweden actively cooperate in peace and security operations, and have developed practical cooperation in many other areas.
-An important priority is to develop interoperable capabilities and maintain the ability of the Swedish Armed Forces to work with those of NATO and other partner countries in multinational peace-support operations.
+NATO and Sweden actively cooperate in peace-support operations, exercise together and exchange analysis and information.
+An important priority is to ensure interoperable capabilities, maintaining the ability of the Swedish Armed Forces to work with those of NATO and other partner countries in multinational peace-support operations.

 - Cooperation began when Sweden joined the Partnership for Peace (PfP) programme in 1994 and the Euro-Atlantic Partnership Council (a multilateral forum for dialogue which brings together all Allies and partner countries in the Euro-Atlantic area) in 1997.

 - In the current security context of heightened concerns about Russian military and non‑military activities, NATO is stepping up cooperation with partner countries Sweden and Finland, with a particular focus on ensuring security in the Baltic Sea region.
 This includes: regular political dialogue and consultations; exchanges of information on hybrid warfare; coordinating training and exercises; and developing better joint situational awareness to address common threats and develop joint actions, if needed.
 Both partners participate in the enhanced NATO Response Force (NRF) in a supplementary role and subject to national decisions.
-Additionally, both partners have signed a memorandum of understanding on Host Nation Support which, also following a national decision, allows for logistical support to Allied forces located on, or in transit through, their territory during exercises or in a crisis.
+Additionally, both partners have signed a memorandum of understanding on Host Nation Support which, subject to a national decision, allows for logistical support to Allied forces located on, or in transit through, their territory during exercises or in a crisis.

 Key areas of cooperation